astheeggeggs/mcqueen_paper/README.md

 * **Table 4**: The collection of top-tier and second-tier sites in protease.
   - Raw output from MCMC run: `mcmc_output_files/protease_combined_subtype_{B,C}_ref_combined_{window, log}.txt.zip`.
   - Rdata file, in nicer array format, with HLA labels and removal of burn-in: `Rdata_files/HLA_inference/protease_combined_subtype_{B,C}_ref.Rdata`.
-  - Summary information containing the median, lower 2.5% and 10% quantile information: TO DO.
+  - Summary information containing the median, lower 2.5% and 10% quantile information: `Rdata_files/HLA_inference/protease_selection_list_all_HLA.Rdata`.
 * **Table 5**: The collection of top-tier and second-tier sites in reverse transriptase.
   - Raw output from MCMC run: `mcmc_output_files/reverse_transcriptase_combined_subtype_{B,C}_ref_combined_{window, log}.txt.zip`.
   - Rdata file, in nicer array format, with HLA labels and removal of burn-in: `Rdata_files/HLA_inference/reverse_transcriptase_combined_subtype_{B,C}_ref.Rdata`.
-  - Summary information containing the median, lower 2.5% and 10% quantile information: TO DO.
+  - Summary information containing the median, lower 2.5% and 10% quantile information: `Rdata_files/HLA_inference/reverse_transcriptase_selection_list_all_HLA.Rdata`.
 * **Table 6**: Overlap between studies, protease.
-  - Summary information containing the median, lower 2.5% and 10% quantile information: TO DO.
+  - Summary information containing the median, lower 2.5% and 10% quantile information: `Rdata_files/HLA_inference/protease_selection_list_all_HLA.Rdata`.
   - Also, summarise where I got the Carlson information from.
 * **Table 7**: Overlap between studies, reverse transcriptase.
-  - Summary information containing the median, lower 2.5% and 10% quantile information: TO DO.
+  - Summary information containing the median, lower 2.5% and 10% quantile information: `Rdata_files/HLA_inference/protease_selection_list_all_HLA.Rdata`.
-  - Also, summarise where I got the Carlson information from.
 * **Table 8**: Table of _p_-values for differences between _H_<sub>B</sub> and _H_<sub>C</sub>) associated selection at sites that distinguish subtype B and subtype C in protease and reverse transcriptase.
   - TO DO
 * **Table 9**: Summary of reference datasets for simulation study 3.
   - As in Supplementary Figure 9.

+## Source datafile - to be available for download with manuscript.
+These will be reduced in size so that they may be downloaded from the journal website and provide sufficient data to recreate the various plots.

+## Main text
+* **Figure 2**
+* **Figure 3** `source_data_files/Figure_3.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by drug, and the median omega.
+* **Figure 4** `source_data_files/Figure_4.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in reverse transcriptase.
+Information is contained in named lists with 2 elements, one from subtype B consensus and one from subtype C consensus.
+We also include the number of individuals harbouring each of the HLA types.
+* **Figure 5** `source_data_files/Figure_5.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in reverse transcriptase.
+Information is contained in named lists with 2 elements, one from subtype B consensus and one from subtype C consensus.
+We also include the number of individuals harbouring each of the HLA types.
+* **Table 3**
+* **Table 4**

+## Supplementary Materials
+* **Figure 2**
+* **Figure 3**
+* **Figure 5**
+* **Figure 6**
+* **Figure 7**
+* **Figure 8**
+* **Figure 9**
+* **Figure 10**
+* **Figure 11**
+* **Figure 12** `source_data_files/Supplementary_Figure_12.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by drug.
+* **Figure 13**
+* **Figure 14** `source_data_files/Supplementary_Figure_14.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in protease.
+Information is contained in named lists with 2 elements, one from subtype B consensus and one from subtype C consensus.
+We also include the number of individuals harbouring each of the HLA types.
+* **Figure 15** `source_data_files/Supplementary_Figure_15.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in protease.
+Information is contained in named lists with 2 elements, one from subtype B consensus and one from subtype C consensus.
+We also include the number of individuals harbouring each of the HLA types.
+* **Figure 16** `source_data_files/Supplementary_Figure_16.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in protease.
+Information is contained in named lists with 2 elements, one from subtype B consensus and one from subtype C consensus.
+We also include the number of individuals harbouring each of the HLA types.
+* **Figure 17** `source_data_files/Supplementary_Figure_17.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in reverse transcriptase.
+Information is contained in named lists with 2 elements, one from subtype B consensus and one from subtype C consensus.
+We also include the number of individuals harbouring each of the HLA types.
+* **Figure 18** `source_data_files/Supplementary_Figure_18.Rdata` contains the 2.5%, 10% and 50% quantiles for HLA associated selection, and median omega for inference in reverse transcriptase.
+Information is contained in named lists with 2 elements, one from subtype B consensus and one from subtype C consensus.
+We also include the number of individuals harbouring each of the HLA types.
+* **Figure 19**
+* **Figure 20**